i10416/site/docs/hello-laika/README.md

     └── theme.css
 ```

-Now that `InputTree` has theme.css, developer can use that file as if it is located at `/css/theme.css`.
+Now that `InputTree` has theme.css, developer can use that file as if it was located at `/css/theme.css`.

 you can read and edit contents from input directories and even dynamically generate contents via virtual tree.
 Laika provides us with builtin toolkits for tree conversion (`ExtensionBundle`, `Directive`).